Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Erin813 from USA

 So much money can be saved by reusing, being inventive and being green on wrapping gifts.
 Christmas presents cost so much money.
-If you pay full price for wrapping, bags and bows, it may cost more than some of the things you are wrapping.
-Packages can be beautiful and not cost a fortune.

 Use colored masking tape instead of ribbon to wrap gifts.